 Abraham Shakespeare’s rags-to-riches story begins in his hometown of Plant City, a rural community known for its vast strawberry fields and orange groves.
 He didn’t have much growing up in the hardscrabble town and worked in the fields to support his family.

-“I think he wished and hoped and prayed that he would win the lottery, but Abraham wasn’t a real fortunate person,” Abraham’s friend, Greg Smith, told “Buried in The Backyard,” airing Thursdays at 8/7c on Oxygen.
+“I think he wished and hoped and prayed that he would win the lottery, but Abraham wasn’t a real fortunate person,” Abraham’s friend, Greg Smith, told “Buried in The Backyard,” streaming on Oxygen.
 “He left school to go to work to see what he could do about helping his family.”

 But on Nov.
 15, 2006, Abraham and a friend, Michael Ford, stopped at a local convenience store.
 Abraham handed Ford a few dollars and asked him to buy two lottery tickets.
 That night, he won $31 million.

 Abraham agreed to a payout of $16.9 million and shared his generosity by purchasing homes for his cousins.
 He also helped his friend Greg Smith, a local barber, pay for a business loan worth $87,000.
 Smith agreed to pay Abraham in installments to pay off his debts.

 “He bought a home in north Lakeland, which was a home he dreamed of,” said David Clark of the Hillsborough County Sheriff’s Department.
 “It was a small mansion.”

 But Abraham, an uneducated man who struggled just to read and write, seemed to be in over his head.

 “It was scary because he didn’t know how to manage his money.
 He had his entourage around him, but half those people, he didn’t know,” Abraham’s cousin Tammy Edom told producers.
 “They knew he couldn’t read.
 They knew he couldn’t write.
 They knew he couldn’t sign nothing but his name.”